SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/aspnet-appointment-with-login/index.md

 [!code-html[HTML](includes/login.cshtml?range=3)]

 Once the registration is declared, we can use the SO controls on the page.
-For example an SoTextBox is shown below.
+For example, an SoTextBox is shown below.

 [!code-html[HTML](includes/login.cshtml?range=21-25)]